Weather Update: Monday Morning's Forecast - October 26th, 2020 - WDEF

-Tennessee Valley (WDEF): Cloudy & Mild to Start the Week, but Big Changes Ahead!
+Tennessee Valley (WDEF): Cloudy & Mild To Start The Week, But Big Changes Are On The Way!

-Monday morning, some areas could develop fog, otherwise lots of clouds for the valley, but mild with temperatures in the low 60’s.
-Clouds will stick through the entire day with only isolated shower chances consisting of light rain.
+Clouds will stick around through the day, with only widely isolated shower chance.
+Most areas will stay dry, and anything you seen rain – wise will be very light and over very quickly.
 Highs will be near the mid 70’s by the afternoon.

+Tonight: More clouds (and some fog) developing, with lows again in the low and mid 60’s.
+A few sprinkles will be popping up, and we’ll see a heavier and steadier rain for Wednesday night & Thursday.
+Highs through Thursday between 70 & 75.

-All eyes will be on the tropics this week as Tropical Storm Zeta formed Sunday tonight where it is expected to strengthen into a hurricane once it reaches the Gulf of Mexico.
+All eyes will be on the tropics this week as Tropical Storm Zeta formed Sunday night, where it is expected to strengthen into a hurricane once it reaches the Gulf of Mexico.

 *IMPORTANT* The remnants of Zeta could bring rainfall as early as late Tuesday night with the heaviest rain and gustiest winds early Thursday.
-Rainfall totals are training from 1.5” to 3” of rain into Friday morning.
+Rainfall totals are expected to be between from 1.5” to 3” of rain before ending Friday morning.

 As always, more updates to come as the day gets closer.
 Good news, all this looks to dry by Friday afternoon as a cold front pushes through, and Halloween looks to be dry and much cooler!